Place objects inside a text box or shape in Keynote on iPad

-If you haven’t already added a text box or shape to your slide, or haven’t added the object you want to paste inside it, tap , then tap to add the objects you want to work with.
+If you haven’t already added a text box or shape to your slide, or haven’t added the object you want to paste inside it, tap in the toolbar while viewing Keynote in landscape orientation, then tap to add the object you want to work with.

 Select the object you want to nest inside a text box or shape, then tap Cut.

 If the object is on the slide, tap to select it; if it’s inline with text, double-tap to select it.

 Double-tap the text box or shape where you want to paste the object so the insertion point appears inside it, tap it again, then tap Paste.

 The pasted object is nested inside the parent object.
 If you see a clipping indicator at the bottom of the object, you need to resize it to see all its contents.